 Fingers fished an old watch out of the tiny pocket on his vest; the gold cover popped open to confirm another twenty minutes or so of his seemingly endless vigil remained.
 The first train of the day would be on time, it always was.
 Long strides carried him outside onto the platform adjacent to the iron rails that would deliver her to him.

-A late October sun was barely above partially denuded maple trees.
+A late October sun rose barely above partially denuded maple trees.
 Every breath of the autumn breeze brought another shower of red and golden leaves toward the ground.
 Several floated onto the station platform to join others already dancing with the wind around the feet of long benches lining the brick wall.
 Easing onto his familiar bench, he settled in to wait for his beloved Elizabeth.

 He loved this time of morning.
 The amber glow of the advancing sun gave the colors of fall an even richer hue than nature’s palette intended.
 It seemed like he had relived this same scenario hundreds of times over.
 Under his feet, the breeze choreographed an endless dance as the dried leaves chased and swirled.
 He shook off the puzzling redundancy of this morning and relaxed into his simple act of waiting, watching the sun slowly creep farther skyward from the naked upper branches of the tallest maples.